VerdanTech/Vdt-Webapp/README.md

   </p>
 </div>

-VerdanTech is an open source software application best described as a fusion between:
+VerdanTech is an open source software project best summarized as a fusion between:

-1. **Garden productivity tool**: A model of the problem space of agriculture which allows us to manipulate it in a way which produces information that is useful to the horizontal organization of our physical labour.
+1. **Garden Productivity Engine**: A fine-grained and interactive model of agriculture which facilitates the data-driven planning of productive spaces at any scale and the collaborative organization of labour.
-- **Agro-ecology model**: A model of the relationship between agriculture and the broader ecological system which allows us optimize the objective of producing a healthy abundance and diversity of food for all people while minimizing the unsustainable condition of our reliance on both large quantities of non-renewable resources and the destruction of the ecological context of the Earth system.
+- **Agro-Ecology Optimization Model**: The model captures the relationship between agriculture and the broader ecological system, with the goal of producing a healthy abundance and diversity of food with minimal reliance on non-renewable resources and conditions of ecological destruction.
-- **Internet-of-things automation platform**: A suite of embedded devices aimed at automating the process of both the collection of input data which describes the state of the system and the enactment of the physical outputs required for optimization.
-Input devices include temperature, moisture, rain, wind, and soil sensors, as well as autonomous camera drones capable of determining system state through computer vision.
-Output devices include irrigation controllers and general purpose robotic cultivators.
-These devices live in a different repository called [VerdanTech-Devices][devices].
+- **IoT Automation Suite**: The model is complemented by an Internet-of-Things (IoT) platform, which serves as an extensible interface for integration of external APIs with the inputs and outputs of the model.
+Alongside the platform is a suite of embedded devices aimed at automating the process of obtaining measurements and executing tasks.
+These devices live in a different repository called [VerdanTech-Devices](https://github.com/nathanielarking/VerdanTech-Devices).

+For a high level conceptual overview of the features of this application, see the [Outline](outline/README.md) folder.

-VerdanTech is a very immature application, and most of these goals have not been completed.
-See (Roadmap)[## Roadmap] for further information.
-VerdanTech has been in development since late 2022, or early 2021 if you count the (first attempt)[https://www.youtube.com/watch?v=w0TwPI7bLp8&ab_channel=TotalVeganicFuturism] at a similar idea.
-It currently has only one contributor.
-VerdanTech has been built with (sentientist values)[https://sentientism.info/] in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.
+VerdanTech is a very young application, and most of these goals have not been completed.
+See [Roadmap](#features) for further information.
+VerdanTech has been in development since late 2022, or early 2021 if you count the [first attempt](https://www.youtube.com/watch?v=w0TwPI7bLp8&ab_channel=TotalVeganicFuturism) at a similar idea.
+VerdanTech is built with (sentientist values)[https://sentientism.info/] in mind, and as such does not consider sentient beings as acceptable subjects of exploitation for food or any other purpose.

+**Streamlined deploylment not implemented yet**
-The application is intended to be built for as many use cases as possible, both in the versatility of the model, scalability for large deployments, and ease of use for localized deployments.
-If you wish to deploy this application yourself, see the (Deployment)[] section.
-If the instructions are not adequate in guiding you to a successful deployment, please reach out for assistance and suggestions for improvements to the workflow.
+If you wish to deploy this application yourself, see the [Deployment](#deployment) section.
+If the instructions are not adequate in guiding you to a successful deployment, please reach out to the [Community](#community).

 The key technical features of VerdanTech are:
-1. The backend is an asyncronous python HTTP and websocket application, using the (Litestar)[] ASGI framework for API, Posgresql for persisted model state, Redis for in-memory model state, a (differential synchronization)[] algorithm for multi-client synchronization, and a clean architecture with core domain logic in pure Python.
+1. The backend is an asyncronous python HTTP and websocket application, using the [Litestar](https://litestar.dev/) ASGI framework for API, Posgresql for persisted model state, Redis for in-memory model state, a [differential synchronization](https://neil.fraser.name/writing/sync/) algorithm for multi-client synchronization, and a clean architecture with core domain logic in plain Python.
-2. The frontend is a SvelteKit application configured in static adapter (pure SPA) mode, using (Orval)[] for client generation with (Svelte Query) and Tailwind + (Skeleton UI)[] for UI/UX.
+2. The frontend is a SvelteKit application configured in static adapter mode, using [Orval](https://orval.dev/) for client generation with [Svelte Query](https://tanstack.com/query/latest/docs/react/overview) and Tailwind + [Skeleton UI](https://www.skeleton.dev/) for UI/UX.

 <!--- See the video introduction to VerdanTech here: --->
 <!--- [![Watch the video](https://img.youtube.com/vi/jGFHhRVdxRM/maxresdefault.jpg)](https://youtu.be/jGFHhRVdxRM) --->